If you’ve read the seven previous posts, your reaction could be any or all of the following:

 Working on your side starts with transparency.
 Nearly all of the pitfalls I’ve described have their roots in secrecy.
 Distributors never reveal their costs or profit margins.
 They ask you to partner with them, open your books, but never reveal theirs!

 Saving money starts with competition.
 Sellers are most motivated to concede prices when there is a competitor who wants that business.
 This is why competitive bidding is still in use today for big-ticket items.
-But for small routine business the resources and time required to bid exceed any cost savings.
-By giving this up, we effectively but blinders on ourselves and force us to trust our suppliers.
+But for small routine business, the resources and time required to bid exceed any cost savings.
+By giving this process up, we effectively put blinders on, and force ourselves to trust our suppliers.

 The web makes anyone with the spare time and motivation to be able to find a lower price.
-However, this requires you generate lots of orders, vendors, checks and charges to credit cards.
-Only the most determined persist with this practice.
-When a vendor promotes “vendor consolidation and a world-class web site,” you are happy to accept no matter what it costs!
+However, this practice requires you generate lots of orders, vendors, checks and charges to credit cards.
+Only the most determined persist with this procedure.
+When a vendor promotes “vendor consolidation and a world-class web site,” you are happy to accept no matter the cost!

 Working on your side of the table means that we continually look for a better way to buy your items.
-We take what you buy, combined with our other clients purchases to get the best prices.
+We take what you buy and combine it with our other clients' purchases to get the best prices.
 Vendors must compete every day for your business.

 If vendor consolidation is your goal, LPS is the best choice.
-No matter how many items from various vendors, you have just one vendor and one purchase order!
+No matter how many items your purchase from your various vendors, you can have just one vendor and one purchase order!

 If your contract is coming up for renewal in the next 12 months, LPS can help prepare you for the upcoming negotiations.
 Has your vendor been living up to the terms of the contract?
 LPS can certainly help you figure that out by evaluating audit data.
 At the end of year when your hot list prices change, LPS can help you decide if the price increases reflect what is going on in the market.

-If you have signed a participatory agreement such as the Bio/Biocomm agreement then let LPS help you get the most out of it!
+If you have signed a participatory agreement such as the Bio/Biocom agreement, then let LPS help you get the most out of it!
 Since you are not “locked in,” LPS may be able to save you money!

 Although LPS counts some of the largest labs in the U.S. among its clients, our business is focused on the small to midsize labs.
 Our business model is working on your side of the negotiating table to get: